Lizzie Compton: Later life

 On February 20, 1864, Compton was arrested under charges of disorderliness in Rochester, New York for trying to enlist in another regiment.
 When told that it was against the law to dress as a man, she replied that she would never be a lady.
 She said that she could be a gentleman, but she would rather die than be a lady.
 When taken to the Chief Magistrate, she told him of her story and was let go.
 Her bail was entered on account of her good behavior and cooperation, after which she boarded a train and left town.
 She went off to join the 11th Kentucky Cavalry, her last service, and was almost immediately detected.
 Her last known whereabouts were Ontario, Canada, where she made her home.

 Physical Appearance

-Lizzie Compton stood little over 5 feet tall and was slight of build.
+Lizzie Compton stood a little over 5 feet tall and was slight of build.
 She was of stout build, had light brown hair, and a fair complexion.
 One contemporary said that she appeared a "rosy boy of fifteen", and another vowed that she wasn't above seventeen.
 As with many women soldiers, she relished the freedom that menswear gave her, both physically and socially.